wheelnext/wheelnext/docs/proposals/pepxxx_wheel_variant_support.md

 **Induced Security Risk:** proliferation of suffixed variant packages leads users to expect these suffixes in other packages, making name squatting much easier.
-For example, one could create a malicious `numpy-cuda` package that users will be lead to believe it’s a CUDA variant of NumPy.
+For example, one could create a malicious `numpy-cuda` package that users will be lead to believe it's a CUDA variant of NumPy.

 ```bash
 pip install xgboost      # NVIDIA GPU variant